syncfusion-content/maui-docs/MAUI/Linear-Gauge/getting-started.md

 # Getting Started with .NET MAUI Linear Gauge

 This section explains the steps required to add the [`.NET MAUI Linear Gauge`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html?tabs=tabid-1) control and its elements such as scale, range, and pointer.
 This section covers only basic features needed to get started with Syncfusion linear gauge control.
-Follow the steps below to add a basic calendar view to your project.
+Follow the steps below to add a basic linear gauge to your project.

 To get start quickly with our .NET MAUI Linear Gauge, you can check the below video.